-This type of session is best suited for reports on either a) completed research or scholarly work; or b) themed case studies (see knowledge focus below).
+This type of session is best suited for reports on either a) completed research or scholarly work; or b) practice-based case studies (see knowledge focus below).
 Authors present summaries or overviews of their work, describing the essential features (related to purpose, methodologies, outcomes or product/project).
 The formal oral presentation of work should be limited to 15-20 minutes.
 Presentations are grouped according to topic or perspective into these themed sessions (which are between 60-90 minutes), with time provided after all of the presentations for Q&A and group discussion.
 Authors are welcome to include visual supports (paper handouts, powerpoint slides, or digital displays) to assist delivery of their oral presentation.
-Abstract submissions should be 400 words long.